deepmodeling/tbplas/doc/source/tutorial/prim_cell/bands.rst

 Band structure and DOS
 ======================

-In this tutorial we show how to calculate the band structure and density of states (DOS) of a primitive cell using monolayer graphene as the example.
+In this tutorial, we show how to calculate the band structure and density of states (DOS) of a primitive cell using monolayer graphene as the example.
 The script can be found at ``examples/prim_cell/band_dos/graphene.py``.
 First of all, we need to import all necessary packages: